monk-after-90s/AsyncWebsocketStreamInterface/README.md

 ### Usage

 After inheriting abstract methods, we would look to how to use our inheriting class.
-You may have already noticed that we have inherit 3 'private' methods, which we might not even find them in our IDEA hint.
+You may have already noticed that we have inherit 3 'private' methods, which we might not even find them in our editor hint.
 In fact, they are not methods which you will call in your codes.

 #### stream_filter(_filters: list = None)